dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 ## Introduction
 CCAvenue is a leading payment gateway provider that offers a seamless payment experience for eCommerce platforms.

-## Why Choose CCAvenue
-- Preferred payment partner with a strong reputation.
-- Comprehensive support for secure payment ecosystems.

-## Integration Guide
-- Steps to integrate your eCommerce platform with CCAvenue for secure payments.

-## Benefits of Strong Authentication
-- Enhanced security through acquirer channel partners.

-## Market Challenges
-- Overview of challenges faced by market enablers.

-## Merchant Registration
-- Register with CCAvenue Merchant Desk to gain benefits from value-added service providers.
-- Complete merchant onboarding requisites by entering and saving `Merchant ID`, `Access Code`, and `Encryption Key` in Magento Admin.

-## Compliance and Certification
-- Stay compliant with international standards and achieve certification of trust.

-## Expert Support
-- Access to expert partner support for seamless integration.

-## Corporate Information
-- Locations with market dominance and information about Infibeam Avenues Limited's Chief Business Officers and team leaders.

-## Product Certifications
-- Certification of hardware product line-up including EMV L1, L2, PCI PTS, CE, FCC, and RoHS.

-## Investment and Advisory
-- Overview of CCAvenue's investments and advisory arm, including support council and trade agreements.

-## Server Configuration
-- Change server PHP settings and get started with installation via Composer.
-- Activate the payment module in Magento Admin.

-## Testing and API Workflow
-- Test using Postman API workflow and send encrypted payloads to CCAvenue.

-## Corporate Office Locations
-- Information on CCAvenue's global corporate office locations and 24x7 infrastructure support.

-## Webhooks and Notifications
-- Enable webhooks for dynamic event notifications in CCAvenue Internet Payment Gateway.

-## Merchant App Features
-- Overview of the CCAvenue Merchant App, including business QR, soundbox max, and payment links.

-## Payment Services
-- Benefits of merchant services compared to standard integration.
-- Steps to apply repo information across secure setups via Packagist.

-## Patch Management
-- Manage sensitive data archival and quality patches via official Magento provisioners.

-## SMS Notifications
-- Enable SMS notifications to customers via Magento OS LTS and integrate with AWS SNS.

-## Cloud Services
-- Register with Amazon Web Services for development credits and configure SMTP extensions for Magento.

-## Invoice Management
-- Apply invoice management dashboard at GST.gov.in and steps for GST filing using Google Sheets.

-## Email Security
-- Configure secure email clients and S/MIME certificates for secure communication.

-## Cryptography and Compliance
-- Implement post-quantum cryptography for IoT devices and ensure PCI compliance.

-## Two-Step Authentication
-- Overview of two-step authentication processes and security guidelines.

-## Telecommunications Security
-- Security guidelines for telecommunications and Android iOS configuration.

-## Charge Recognition
-- Steps to recognize a charge on your statement and immediate resolution via CCAvenue Merchant Services.

-## Future Updates
-- Subscribe to future updates for ongoing support and information.

 _________________________________________________________________________________________
 `CCAvenue` - Turns 24 - and coherently, ranks 23rd among 452 active competitors globally
 - Estimated `Annual Conglomerate Revenue recorded at ₹3,200Cr --on Mar 31, 2024`